Park County, Colorado

 Park County is a county located in the U.S. state of Colorado.
 As of the 2020 census, the population was 17,390.
-The county seat is Fairplay.
+The county seat and largest incorporated town is Fairplay, while the unincorporated community of Bailey is the largest settlement overall.
 The county was named after the large geographic region known as South Park, which was named by early fur traders and trappers in the area.

-Park County is included in the Denver-Aurora-Lakewood, CO Metropolitan Statistical Area.
+Park County is included in the Denver–Aurora–Lakewood, CO Metropolitan Statistical Area.
 A majority of the county lies within the boundaries of the South Park National Heritage Area.

-The geographic center of the State of Colorado is located in Park County.

 Geography

-According to the U.S. Census Bureau, the county has a total area of 2211 sqmi, of which 2194 sqmi is land and 17 sqmi (0.8%) is water.
+At the 2020 United States census, the county had a total area of 2211 sqmi, of which 2194 sqmi is land and 17 sqmi (0.8%) is water.